 See Hiring Guidelines.
 Most of what you will need to know for the post-advertisement hiring season (e.g., guidelines for off-campus interviews, on-campus interviews, recruiting costs, offer letters, moving expenses, etc.) is included.
 However, you may also wish to consult the Faculty Handbook for sections on Filling Positions, Section II-F and on Equal Opportunity and Affirmative Action, Section II:R.

-Should spouse or partner issues arise in your negotiations with candidates, you may wish to contact MaryBeth Mitts, the Manager of Spouse Partner Resources.
+Should spouse or partner issues arise in your negotiations with candidates, you may wish to contact the Manager of Spouse Partner Resources in HR.
 In your offer letters or other communications to candidates, feel free to mention this as a resource if it seems appropriate.

-You will receive a memo and form (either in October or early November) from the Office of Strategic Planning and Institutional Diversity regarding hiring and record keeping.
+You will receive a memo and form (either in October or early November) from the Office of Institutional Diversity and Equity regarding hiring and record keeping.
 In addition to being useful for keeping track of the applicant pool for a given position, the memo outlines procedures that make sure we follow fair and equal employment opportunity practices.

 Last day for sponsors to submit WSP 99 proposals to chairs. [due early October]

 Last day for chairs to submit WSP 99 proposals to registrar. [due early October]

 Upon completion of the pre-registration process, the registrar’s office will send you enrollment figures for spring semester courses.
 You will be sent an update in mid-November and then again in early February.
 These figures will help you to determine if enrollment caps or cancellation (due to under enrollment) are needed.